aTinyShellScript/v2.4_AWD/README.md

 # v2.4 AWD
-An AWD mod for a Voron v2.4 using NEMA14s.
+An AWD mod for a Voron v2.4 intially developed for using NEMA14s.
+ONLY the NEMA14 laser cut parts have been tested on a live printer so far.

-NEMA17 version added BUT NOT YET TESTED.
+NEMA17 dxfs for laser cut parts have been added but not tested.
+Please report any issues.

+NEMA14/NEMA17 STLs have been added but not thouroughly tested.
+Please report any issues.

+# Contact

+If you have any questions, you can find me on Discord: aTinyShellScript#2600

 ![Gantry](/Images/Gantry.png)